George Platt Lynes: Private collection

-He was also most notably friends with Katherine Anne Porter, author of the novel Ship of Fools, who he often enjoyed photographing wearing elaborate evening gowns and occasionally reenacting Shakespeare.
+He was also most notably friends with Katherine Anne Porter, author of the novel Ship of Fools, whom he often enjoyed photographing wearing elaborate evening gowns and occasionally reenacting Shakespeare.

 During his lifetime, Lynes amassed a substantial body of work involving nude and homoerotic photography.
 In the 1930s, he began taking nudes of friends, performers, and models, including a young Yul Brynner, although these remained private, unknown, and unpublished for years.
 Over the following two decades, Lynes continued his work in this area passionately, albeit privately.
-"The depth and commitment he had in photographing the male nude, from the start of his career to the end, was astonishing.
-There was absolutely no commercial impulse involved — he couldn't exhibit it, he couldn't publish it." – Allen Ellenzweig, art and photography critic who wrote the introduction to George Platt Lynes: The Male Nudes, published in 2011 by Rizzoli.

 In the late 1940s, Lynes became acquainted with Dr. Alfred Kinsey and his Institute in Bloomington, Indiana.
-Kinsey took an interest in Lynes work, as he was researching homosexuality in America at the time.
-A large number of Lynes' nude and homoerotic works were left to the Kinsey Institute after his death in 1955.
-The body of work residing at the Kinsey Institute remained largely unknown until it was made public and published later.
+Kinsey took an interest in Lynes's work, as he was researching homosexuality in America at the time.
+A large number of Lynes's nude and homoerotic works were sent to the Kinsey Institute before his death in 1955.
 The Kinsey collection represents one of the largest single collections of Lynes's work.

 Personal life

-For over ten years, Lynes had a love affair with both Monroe Wheeler, the curator, and Glenway Wescott (1901–1987), the writer.
+For over ten years, Lynes had a love affair with both the curator Monroe Wheeler and the writer Glenway Wescott (1901–1987).
 He later got together with his studio assistant and, after he died in World War II, Lynes moved in with the younger brother of the assistant.

+Los Angeles

+Lynes was in Los Angeles from 1946-1948, living both before and after in New York City.
+He first visited to vacation and meet some friends he knew there including novelists Katherine Anne Porter and Christopher Isherwood, and a socialite he knew from Paris, Bernardine Szold Fritz.
+Upon arriving there he met painter Mai-Mai Sze, costume designers Irene Sharaff and Adrian, and Adrian's wife Janet Gaynor.
+He also did portraits of the writers Thomas Mann and Aldous Huxley.
+After meeting all these people within a few weeks of his first visit, he decided to relocate from New York to L.A. to explore the arts scene there.
+Lynes still had commissions for photography with Vogue through their art director Alexander Liberman After moving to LA, Lynes reconnected with socialite Denham Fouts, whom he had photographed in New York in the 30s and the two exchanged social networks.

 Death

 By May 1955, Lynes had been diagnosed with terminal lung cancer.
-He closed his studio and was reported to have destroyed much of his print and negative archives, particularly his male nudes.
-However, it is now known that he had transferred many of these works to the Kinsey Institute.
+Before his death, he transferred many of his photographs and his negatives containing male nudes to the Kinsey Institute.
 "He clearly was concerned that this work, which he considered his greatest achievement as a photographer, should not be dispersed or destroyed...We have to remember the time period we're talking about—America during the post-war Red Scare..."

-After a final trip to Europe, Lynes returned to New York City, where he died in 1955, while living with his brother and his family.
+After a final trip to Europe, Lynes returned to New York City, where he died in 1955.